 But, as far as density is concerned, it does not matter whether the wood materials for pellets come from hardwood or softwood.
 Because in the pelletizing process, they are compressed into the same density.

 The difference lies somewhere else.
-Hardwood pellets are known for burning longer, where softwood pellets are great for burning hotter quickly.
+Hardwood pellets are known for burning longer, whereas softwood pellets are great for burning hotter quickly.
 They are easy to light and produce more sparks, but the problem is that they burn up more quickly.

 To conclude, I will only say whether you choose hardwood or softwood as the material.
-Make sure that the raw materials are clean, and you dry them properly to lower the moisture content.
+Make sure that the raw materials are clean, and that you dry them properly to lower the moisture content.

 Yes, the wood pellets you are using must be food-grade pellets.
-The non-food grade pellets (like pine) are used as heating pellets which can mess up with the taste of your dishes.
+The non-food grade pellets (like pine) are used as heating pellets which can mess up the taste of your dishes.